oconnor663/jacko.io/posts/async_intro.md

 }
 ```

-[^tokio]: The async examples in this introduction and in Part One will use the
+[^tokio]: The async examples in this introduction and in most of [Part One]
-    [Tokio] runtime.
-There are several async runtimes available in Rust, but
+    will use the [Tokio] runtime.
+There are several async runtimes available in
-    the differences between them aren't important for this series.
-Tokio is the
+    Rust, but the differences between them aren't important for this series.
-    most popular and the most widely supported.
+    Tokio is the most popular and the most widely supported.

+[Part One]: async_futures.html
 [Tokio]: https://tokio.rs/

 Making a few calls to `foo` one at a time looks like this:[^tokio_main]